farisc0de/farisc0de/README.md

 ## 👨‍💻 About Me

-I have over 8 years of experience in software development and I developed more than 10 projects and I know more than 10 programming languages like PHP, .NET, Java, and Python and I have worked on some entrepreneurship ideas like ArabLine Tech, ThunderHost, ShorttyCo, and PostAlpha all failed (:
+I am an experienced software developer and I worken on more than 20 and I have worked on some entrepreneurship ideas like ArabLine Tech, ThunderHost, ShorttyCo, and PostAlpha all failed (:

 I have knowledge in Linux based system and how to administrate a Linux system, and I know how to use Git and Github on top of that I have used Github to host my projects like PhpSanitization and my File Sharing software Uploady

-I have more than 30 courses certification in more than 10 topics, things like SMM, Web Design and Development, DevOps, Linux Managment and other topics.
+I have more than 100 courses certification in more than 10 topics, things like SMM, Web Design and Development, DevOps, Linux Managment and other topics.

 ## 🔧 Development Stack
 <div align="left">